mvr/mvr.github.io/posts/officers.md

 50K/s.
 For now, we're going to put aside the verification step and focus on calculating the speculative common values as fast as possible.
-There is a good parallelisable algorithm for verifying these common values, so if our goal is push the calculation further than Grossman then getting these candidate values as fast as possible is the whole ballgame.
+There is a good parallelisable algorithm for verifying these common values^[You can do the verification for each value completely independently, under the assumption that the values that came before it were correct.
+Only rarely (i.e. seemingly never) is this assumption violated, at which point you can redo the later ones that relied on that incorrect value.], so if our goal is push the calculation further than Grossman then getting these candidate values as fast as possible is the whole ballgame.

 Values as Bytes